 Marcus Spittler is a research fellow in the research unit Democracy and Democratization since 2015.
 Before he worked at the Electoral Integrity Project at the University of Sydney.
 His areas of research are in comparative politics and electoral behavior, while his PhD thesis focuses on the effect of populism on Democracy from an empirical perspective.

-Further reading
+Literature

 Dalton, Russell J. 2015.
 The Good Citizen: How a Younger Generation Is Reshaping American Politics.
 Second edition.
 Washington, DC: CQ Press.